abinit/abinit/doc/tutorial/eph4mob.md

 \label{eq:fanlifetime}
 \end{align}

-Obviously this description does not take into contributions to the lifetimes given by other scattering processe such as defects, ionized impurities in doped semiconductors, grain boundary scattering.
+Obviously this description does not take into account possibile contributions to the lifetime given by other scattering processe such as defects, ionized impurities in doped semiconductors, grain boundary scattering.
 These effects may be relevant depending on the system and the temperature under investigation but they are not treated in this tutorial.